janell-anderson/lightsout-reaction-game/project-worksheet.md

 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

+So I will be making a quick reaction game.
+Inspired by both Motorsports racing and reaction time games, I wanted to make my own version.
+- For the lights here is an example of what I want it to look like: https://f1-start.glitch.me/
+- As for finding out the average I got inspiration from https://www.humanbenchmark.com/tests/reactiontime/
+- The second link does not have a list of your time scores.
+From what I researched they used satistics based off average (median) reaction time.
+- I don't want to worry about statistics.
+I just want to keep it minimal.

 ## Wireframes

 Include images of your wireframes.